gurinina/2025_IntroR_and_RStudio/lessons/04-introR-functions-and-arguments.md

 # Functions in R

-## Learning Objectives

-* Describe and utilize functions in R.

 ## Functions and their arguments

 ### What are functions?

 A key feature of R is functions.
 Functions are **"self contained" modules of code that accomplish a specific task**.
-Functions usually take in some sort of data structure (value, vector, dataframe etc.), process it, and return a result.
+Functions usually take in some sort of data structure (value, vector, dataframe etc.) as arguments, process them, and then return a result.

 The general usage for a function is the name of the function followed by parentheses:
 ```r